Clear Lake High School (Texas): Demographics

 19.9% of the students were eligible for free or reduced-cost lunch.

 Campus

-In May 2013 voters in CCISD approved a $367 million district bond.
+In May 2013, voters in CCISD approved a $367 million district bond.
 According to the referendum, Clear Lake High will get new campus buildings, valued at $98.6 million total.
 PBK Architects designed the new additions, a two-story classroom building and a fine arts center.
-Construction is scheduled to begin in April 2014.
+Construction was scheduled to begin in April 2014.

-Construction was finished in January 2018.
+Construction was finished in January 2018 and the constructed building is still used by Clear Lake High School now as their primary building.

 A soccer ball carried aboard the fatal final flight of Space Shuttle Challenger by astronaut Ellison Onizuka, whose children attended Clear Lake High School and who coached the soccer team, is displayed in the school.

 Extracurricular activities

-In 2005 the school had 525 students enrolled in its music classes.
+In 2005, the school had 525 students enrolled in its music classes.
 That year, the school was named a Grammy Signature School.
 Its music department received a grant for $2,000.